integrations/terraform-provider-github/CONTRIBUTING.md

 This section describes a typical sequence performed when developing locally.
 Full details of available tooling are available in the next section on [Automated And Manual Testing](#automated-and-manual-testing).

+### Local Development Setup

+Once you have the repository cloned, there's a couple of additional steps you'll need to take.
+Since most of the testing is acceptance or integration testing, we need to manipulate GitHub resources in order to run it.
+Useful setup steps are listed below:

+- If you haven't already, [create a GitHub organization you can use for testing](#github-organization).
+  - Optional: some may find it beneficial to create a test user as well in order to avoid potential rate-limiting issues on your main account.
+  - Your organization _must_ have a repository called `terraform-module-template`.
+The [terraformtesting/terraform-template-module](https://github.com/terraformtesting/terraform-template-module) repo is a good, re-usable example.
+    - You _must_ make sure that the "Template Repository" item in Settings is checked for this repo.
+- If you haven't already, [generate a Personal Access Token (PAT) for authenticating your test runs](#github-personal-access-token).
-1. Export necessary configuration for authenticating your provider with GitHub
+- Export the necessary configuration for authenticating your provider with GitHub
   ```sh
   export GITHUB_TOKEN=<token of a user with an organization account>
   export GITHUB_ORGANIZATION=<name of an organization>
   ```
+- Build the project with `make build`
+- Try an example test run from the default (`master`) branch, like `TF_LOG=DEBUG TF_ACC=1 go test -v   ./... -run ^TestAccGithubRepositories`.
+All those tests should pass.

+### Local Development Iteration

 1. Write a test describing what you will fix.
 See [`github_label`](./github/resource_github_issue_label_test.go) for an example format.
 1. Run your test and observe it fail.
 Enabling debug output allows for observing the underlying requests and responses made as well as viewing state (search `STATE:`) generated during the acceptance test run.
 ```sh
 TF_LOG=DEBUG TF_ACC=1  go test -v   ./... -run ^TestAccGithubIssueLabel